We are delighted to be re-opening following the government guidelines of the 22nd of February.

 j) Food preparation stations to be sanitised on a regular basis.

-l) Food and beverage items being prepared to be transferred to other employees using contactless methods (leaving on expediting tables, conveyors, etc.).
+k) Food and beverage items being prepared to be transferred to other employees using contactless methods.

-m) Staff will wear masks for service of food and beverage when social distancing guidelines cannot be observed.
+l) Staff will wear masks for service of food and beverage.

-n) All self-serve condiments and utensils to be removed and available from cashiers or servers.
+m) All self-serve condiments and utensils to be removed and available from cashiers or waiting staff.

 Room Service Physical Serving